jmarkowski/secret-santa-mailer/README.md

 $ ./secret-santa-mailer.py --official
 ```

-This will send out the emails and record what emails it sent into the file
+This will dispatch the emails and record what emails it sent to the file
-specified by the `record_file` setting in `config.py`.
+specified by the `secret_santa_record_file` setting in `config.py`.

 *Don't look at the contents of this file, unless you want to know who everyone's
 secret Santa is.*